 Students will be required to purchase an identification badge for a fee of \$10.
-Students are expected to wear the badge at all times while on the Infinity College campus.
-Identification badges must be unaltered and free of any other material, i.e., pin, stickers, etc. If badge is damaged, lost, stolen or student changes course of study or name, the student will be required to purchase a new identification badge for an additional fee of \$10.
+Students are expected to always wear the badge while on the Infinity College campus.
+Identification badges must be unaltered and free of any other material, i.e., pins, stickers, etc. If a badge is damaged, lost, stolen or student changes course of study or name, the student will be required to purchase a new identification badge for an additional fee of \$10.